 Russell Will Come Off The Bench On Tonight's Game vs. Sacramento Kings

+Russell Westbrook Will Come Off The Bench In Tonight's Game vs. Sacramento Kings

 The Los Angeles Lakers experience is about to get a little bit uglier for Russell Westbrook, as the team attempts to try some changes ahead of the start of the 2022-23 NBA season.